Chinna Thambi: Plot

-At night, Nandini meets Chinna Thambi and apologise and perhaps convince him to come back to the job.
-Chinna Thambi refuses to come back as he does not want to put up with the violent nature of her brothers.
-She thinks if Chinna Thambi marries her, they will not be able to manhandle Chinna Thambi.
-She convinces Chinna Thambi to tie a mangalsutra around her neck, which will protect him from her brothers.
-Chinna Thambi, without realising the sanctity of the act, does as told and does not realise that he is now married to her.
+At night, Nandini meets Thambi and apologises and perhaps convince him to come back to the job.
+Thambi refuses to come back as he does not want to put up with the violent nature of her brothers.
+She thinks if Thambi marries her, they will not be able to manhandle him.
+She convinces Thambi to tie a mangalsutra around her neck, which will protect him from her brothers.
+Thambi, without realising the sanctity of the act, does as told and does not realise that he is now married to her.

-Chinna Thambi comes back to work and is given a higher level of respect by the brothers for saving Nandini's life.
+Thambi comes back to work and is given a higher level of respect by the brothers for saving Nandini's life.
 Nandini too starts emulating her sisters-in-law in taking care of her husband.
-This makes Chinna Thambi nervous, but he still remains clueless.
+This makes Thambi nervous, but he still remains clueless.
 Her change in behaviour is noticed by her sisters-in-law, who urge the brothers to get Nandini married off before she brings shame to the family.
-Nandini, realising that they are trying to get her married off, tries to make Chinna Thambi understand that they are already married.
-Chinna Thambi refuses to understand and runs away to his mother, who upon learning what has happened, pulls him out of denial.
+Nandini, realising that they are trying to get her married off, tries to make Thambi understand that they are already married.
+Thambi refuses to understand and runs away to his mother, who upon learning what has happened, pulls him out of denial.
 She sends him away in an attempt to protect him.

 The brothers come to know what has happened and torture Kannamma to get her to reveal where her son is hiding.
 She is saved in time by her son, who almost kills the brothers.
 The wives of the brothers stop him from killing them and ask him to save Nandini, who has now resorted to self-destruction upon hearing the torturous acts of her brothers.
-Chinna Thambi rushes back to save his wife and revives her with his singing.
+Thambi rushes back to save his wife and revives her with his singing.
 Nandini runs towards him and they embrace, with her brothers finally supporting their relationship.